People all over the world sanitize the water with Chlorine or Bromine that are known to be excellent bleaches to kill bacteria, viruses, and microbes.

 How to Prevent Chlorine Rash

 - Before swimming, create a protective layer around your skin that neutralizes the absorption of chlorine in your skin.
-A product that can help you is our Pre & Post Swim Body Lotion.
+A product that can help you with this is our Pre & Post Swim Body Lotion.

 - Limit the amount of time your body is exposed to chlorinated water.